buildfire.components.listView

 The following event handlers can be assigned:

-onDataRequest(options, callback)
+onDataRequest(event, callback)

 Triggered when the component loads for the first time, when the user scrolls to the bottom and requests the next page, or when the user is using the search bar.
 If you don't want to use this handler you can populate the list using the append method.